 "You are not merely another investigator, you are also a suspect.
 You cannot expect equal treatment," L stated, his voice now a cold monotone.
 The finality of his voice was enough to convince Light to finally shut up.
 Watari, who walked along behind him, continued to quietly observe.

-After some silent minutes more, there was finally a break in the dark, windowless walls – a large double door, which Light could only hope was finally headquarters.
+After some silent minutes more, there was finally a break in the dark, windowless walls – a large set of double doors, which Light could only hope was finally headquarters.

 "Here we are," L quietly commented, as if answering Light's own thoughts.
 He opened the door maddeningly slowly for Light's tastes, revealing, at last, the first truly well-lit room in this whole depressing building.
 An entire wall was covered with huge monitors, an odd glass staircase sat nearby, and couches and coffee tables were strewn all about.
 The team members, whom Light recognized from the minor cases he had helped with in the past, were gathered around a large table covered with laptops and stacks of paper.
 They rose from their seats as the three entered.
 No one bothered with any actual introductions.